How to create an empathy map

 What is an empathy map?

-An empathy map is less a map and more a graphic divided into four quadrants.
-Empathy maps help visualize your users, not only for your benefit but for your team’s benefit.
-In fact, using an empathy map is a great way to help others really delve into your users’ needs.
+An empathy map has four quadrants that outline what you know about your users’ attitudes and behaviors.
+Empathy maps help visualize your users to understand their needs and desires.
 This is a powerful way to improve the quality of product design.
-And if your team follows the Design Thinking methodology, these maps can be a great addition to the Empathize stage
+And, if your team follows the Design Thinking methodology, these maps can be a great addition to the empathize stage

-Empathy map example (Click on image to modify online)
+Empathy map example (Click on to use template)

 Here are the main benefits of empathy mapping: